US CHESS

 ILLEGAL MOVES

-Making an illegal move is a serious infraction โ€” it's not just a mistake you fix quietly.
+Making an illegal con be a serious mistake โ€” Do not worry if it happens because it is an honest mistake, but it does have its consequences.
 US Chess rules allow up to +2 minutes added to the opponent's clock.
 At Blundercheck, our standard penalty is 30 seconds to 1 minute depending on the time control.
 If caught, the illegal move must be retracted and a legal move made with the same piece if possible.

-A second illegal move in the same game results in an automatic loss.
+Multiple infractions in the same game may lead to automatic loss, depending on the context of the game.
 Common illegal moves that catch newer players off guard:

 • โ–ธ Moving into check โ€” leaving or putting your own king in check.
 You cannot make a move that leaves your king attacked.